Walmer Castle: 1829–99

-On Lord Liverpool's death, Arthur Wellesley, the Duke of Wellington and the current Prime Minister, asked King George IV for the post of Lord Warden, primarily because he was seeking the use of Walmer Castle.
+On Lord Liverpool's death in 1828, Arthur Wellesley, 1st Duke of Wellington and the prime minister at the time, asked King George IV for the post of Lord Warden, primarily because he was seeking the use of Walmer Castle.
 Wellington took up post in 1829 and considered Walmer to be "the most charming marine residence".
 He made use of the castle each autumn, entertaining extensively there but living and sleeping in a single room.
 He was visited there twice by Victoria, once when she was still a princess and later as queen.
 Wellington let the gardens fall into a poor condition.
 Wellington died in his room at Walmer on 14 September 1852.
 His embalmed body was kept in his room to lie in state until 10 November, and when the room was opened for public visitors during the final two days, around 9,000 attended.
 The Duke's body was finally removed to London via Deal, complete with a military escort.

-James Broun-Ramsay, the Marquess of Dalhousie became Lord Warden; on his death, the Prime Minister Henry Temple, the Viscount Palmerston, took over the castle in 1861.
+James Broun-Ramsay, 1st Marquess of Dalhousie became Lord Warden; on his death, the prime minister Henry John Temple, 3rd Viscount Palmerston, took over the castle in 1861.
 Palmerston initially declined to buy the contents of the castle from his predecessor's estate on taking up the post, a practice which had become traditional for the Lords Warden, complaining about the high price being proposed.
 This raised the risk that the historical contents of the castle might be sold off at open auction; and some of Wellington's former belongings were therefore removed by his family for safekeeping.